Historic Curiosities

 The Chester House Estate

-website maker Chester House Estate includes a Roman walled town with evidence from the Mesolithic, Iron Age and Medieval periods, together with a complex of traditional farm buildings dating back to the 17th century.
+Chester House Estate includes a Roman walled town with evidence from the Mesolithic, Iron Age and Medieval periods, together with a complex of traditional farm buildings dating back to the 17th century.
 At present much of this heritage is buried; the challenge is to bring it to life and tell its stories.

 SEARCH FOR EVENTS HERE